Little Grrrl Lost & Found #5: Visions of Change

 Chiara, Australia – rhetoricalzineAThotmailDOTcom

-A nice little quarter-sized zine from Chiara, the same girl behind minizine ‘Blixa’ that I reviewed here a while ago.
+A nice little quarter-sized zine from Chiara, the same person behind minizine ‘Blixa’ that I reviewed here a while ago.
 As it’s by Chiara, ‘Rhetorical’ is packed full of her awesome hand-drawings and cartoons, as well as some interesting (although messy) cut-and-paste layouts.
 This zine has a lovely look/feel, and the messiness kinda adds to its charm.
 Inside, Chiara writes about role play gaming, Buffy drinking games (hell yes!), her favourite stylish women, her love for singer-songwriter Nina Nastasia, Tom Hodgkinson’s self-help book How to be Free, and her fave idle pleasures.
-Not all that well-written, but nevertheless I had lots of fun reading this, and I think you would too. 🙂
+I had lots of fun reading this, and I think you would too. 🙂

 Functionally Ill: Adventures With Mental Health #6 & #7